AIM for CHangE Overview

 MSU Extension has launched an initiative to help Mississippians battle obesity through a cooperative agreement with the Centers for Disease Control and Prevention.

 In 2018, the Centers for Disease Control and Prevention awarded Mississippi State University Extension $5.5 million as one of 15 High Obesity Program (HOP) grantees.
 Mississippi HOP, locally referred to as AIM for CHangE, currently serves 9 of 12 Mississippi counties with an adult obesity rate of 40% or greater: Sharkey, Washington, Issaquena, Sunflower, Humphreys, Holmes, Quitman, Leflore, and Noxubee.
-We work with locals who want to improve the health of their neighborhoods by making healthy lifestyles more accessible.
+We work with local stakeholders who want to improve the health of their neighborhoods by making healthy lifestyles more accessible.

 Our vision is for a healthy Mississippi that embraces active living and promotes food access.